 Changing middle C key number

-“Middle C”, or ‘C4’ in the English convention, designates the key at the middle of a piano keyboard.
-By convention, its MIDI key number is 60, but this value can be modified in the settings.
+"Middle C", or 'C4' in the English convention, is the key in the middle of a piano keyboard.
+By convention, its MIDI key number is 60, but this value can be changed in the settings.

-For instance, setting ‘C4’ to key #48 results in all notes one octave (12 semitones) lower on a MIDI device.
-However, this does not modify the Csound sound output.
-Playing “A4 B4 C5″ with ‘C4’ different from 60 produces the same sound output and the same Csound score, yet in the cps pitch format:
+For example, setting 'C4' to key #48 will cause all notes on a MIDI device to be one octave (12 semitones) lower .
+This does not change the Csound sound output.
+Playing "A4 B4 C5" with 'C4' other than 60 will produce the same sound output and the same Csound score, but in the cps pitch format:

 t 0.000 120.000